molaraiche/molaraiche/README.md

 I’m Mohamed, a self-taught Frontend Developer focused on building fast, scalable, and accessible web applications using modern tools like **Next.js**, **TypeScript**, and **Tailwind CSS**.

-If you're looking for someone who **writes clean, maintainable code** and **delivers real-world solutions** — you're in the right place.
+If you're looking for someone who **writes clean, maintainable code** and **delivers real-world solutions**, you're in the right place.

 ---